What We Do

 As a researcher and educator, I have many years of experience to share with others in how to be happy and successful in the world of academia.
 I provide interactive workshops to support doctoral students and junior faculty, or pre-tenured faculty, in reaching their goals in the academy.

-Like Words Falling onto the Page (eBook) is a concise and easily accessible book for introducing and supporting graduate students and junior faculty in the academic writing and publishing process.
-[The paperback will be available for purchase soon!]
+Like Words Falling onto the Page (eBook Kindle & Paperback) is a concise and easily accessible book for introducing and supporting graduate students and junior faculty in the academic writing and publishing process.
+[The Falling book can be purchased on Amazon].

 The Falling Workbook complements the paperback text and offers assignments to support your writing and publishing process.
 As a resource for research methods courses or advising, the book and e-workbook are perfect for faculty to support and mentor their undergraduate and graduate students.
-[The Falling Workbook, as a digital download, will be available for purchase soon!]
+[The Falling Workbook is a digital download.
+You will receive a link to the item after purchase!]

 OFFERINGS & EVENTS